Tenth54/AD-Lab-2025/README.md

 ![Internet connection](/images/AD%20Lab_17.png)

 ## Configure DHCP and DNS
 Next we want to configure the DHCP server for our domain controller.
-This allows us to assign our client workstations an IP address
+This allows us to assign our client workstations an IP address.

 Once more, go to "roles and features" in the widnows server manager and select DHCP Server.

 ![dhcp](/images/AD%20Lab_18.png)

-Go with the default settings
+Go with the default settings.

-Select DHCP under tools in windows server manager and add scope
+Select DHCP under tools in windows server manager and add scope.

 Declare the DHCP scope/address range.
 Lease time depends on the service, but we'll go with the default since it's a lab.